Overview

 Benchmarked Validated

-These pages connect krill-body DWBA models to phase variability, orientation effects, and practical survey use (Demer and Conti 2003a; Demer and Conti 2003b, 2005; Conti and Demer 2006).
+These pages connect krill-body DWBA models to phase variability, orientation effects, and practical survey use (Demer and Stephane G. Conti 2003; Demer and Stéphane G. Conti 2003, 2005; Conti and Demer 2006).

 The stochastic distorted wave Born approximation (SDWBA)